 In Colombia, severance pay is mandatory and equivalent to 1 month of salary for every year of the employee’s employment.
 If the employee only worked for a fraction of the year, then the severance is equivalent to the fraction of the year that they worked.
 Employers must deposit severance funds into employees accounts no later than February 14th.
 Severance interest occurs once a year at 1% interest and liquidation of interest must be paid to employees no later than January 31st of the following year of their employment.

 Companies want to hire within Colombia because of the wide range of talented potential employees who live there.
 However, the process of onboarding these employees can be challenging and expensive without using a third-party service like Via.

-To become an employer-of record in Colombia, you need to establish a physical entity in the country.
+To become a legal employer in Colombia, you need to establish a physical entity in the country.
 Further, there is a large amount of paperwork as well as laws that are difficult to comply with.
-Most importantly, as the employer-of-record in Colombia, you will need to enact an HR system that is strict about following necessary labor laws.
+Most importantly, as the legal employer in Colombia, you will need to enact an HR system that is strict about following necessary labor laws.
 If you don’t comply correctly, you risk legal actions and added fines.